AangularJS 4 ngfor example

 The latest Angular has many new changes and improvements over Angular 1.x This post will cover the new

-syntax and a simple comparison of version 1 ng-repeat
+ngFor syntax and a simple comparison of version 1 ng-repeat to the latest ngFor.

 First we will take a look at a simple Angular 1.x repeater that displays the index of the repeated item and the item value.